An Education in Relocation

 But before you sign on the dotted line for that dream house, ask your real estate agent about the local school districts and in which one your kids will find themselves come August.

-If you’ve kept up with the current news regarding redistricting for New Hanover County Schools, then you know that students might find themselves adjusting to new institutions regardless of whether they move over the summer or not.
-Earlier in the year, high schools in our area – namely Laney, Ashley, Hoggard, and New Hanover high schools – faced problems with overcrowding.
-In an effort to more evenly distribute the student population, the county has been working on a solution which includes drawing new lines around the neighborhoods in the region.
-Before you make a move, check that your real estate agent has the most up-to-date information about where your new house falls in the school system.
+In 2019, many high schools in our area – namely Laney, Ashley, Hoggard, and New Hanover high schools – faced problems with overcrowding.
+To more evenly distribute the student population, some counties have been working on solutions that include drawing new lines around the neighborhoods in the region.
+So before you make a move, check that your real estate agent has the most up-to-date information about where your new house falls in the school system.

-Take a Tour
+Take a tour.

-For most new students, one of their greatest fears is in arriving at the school and having no one they know or with whom they can sit at lunchtime.
-While asking the school for a tour ahead of time won’t automatically ingratiate your child with the student body and eliminate these fears, it can at least give him or her an idea of where classes are located, how long it might take to navigate the halls, and a general impression of the educational and social atmosphere.
+For most new students, one of their greatest fears is in arriving at the school and having no friends, and no one they can sit with at lunchtime.
+While asking the school for a tour ahead of time won’t automatically ingratiate your child and eliminate these fears, it can help ease some anxieties.
+A school tour can at least give him or her an idea of where classes are located, how long it might take to navigate the halls, and a general impression of the educational and social atmosphere.

-Another important part of relocating with active students in mind is that moving is often a stressful process, one that you probably don’t want to repeat too often if you can help it.
+Another important thing that you need to keep in mind when relocating with active students is that it is often a stressful process.
+One that you probably don’t want to repeat too often if you can help it.
 When you begin searching for houses you like, keep an open mind about where you’d like to live as well as the kind of educational experience you want for your kids.
 Some of these questions include: